abolokan/GF-Demo/README.md

     ```
     Replace `{year}` with any year between `{fromYear}` and `{toYear}` specified in Step 5.

-### Step 7: Run company-contracts ReactJs '' and open http://localhost:3000/
+### Step 7: Run company-contracts ReactJs application
 1. Run the `Web.API` project.
     ```
     npm start